scivision/matlab-subprocess-stdin/README.md

 * Java: built into Matlab, more complicated call syntax
 * Python: easier syntax, end user has to setup

-Using Matlab system() does not allow for stdin pipes, but these examples do allow stdin pipes.
+Matlab system() does not allow for stdin pipes, but these examples do allow stdin pipes.

 These methods can be used asynchronously in a number of ways, depending on your application.
 Using stdin / stdout instead of temporary files can be faster.